AlexAtkinson/github-action-gitops-autover/README.md

 npm version $NEW_VERSION</pre></dd>
     <dd>4.
 Tag the repo with the new version at some point in the workflow.
   <dt>Team Setup</dt>
     <dd>5.
-Ensure the iteration team adheres to the branch naming scheme defined below.</dd>
+Ensure the iteration team adheres to the branch naming scheme defined below.
+Here's an example workflow.</dd>
+    <dd><pre>
+git checkout -b fix/not-a-feature git commit --allow-empty -m "This was a bug and not a feature after all..." git push --set-upstream origin fix/not-a-feature
+# THEN: Click the link to create a PR & merge it</pre></dd>
 </dl>

 ### Outputs